Super Bowl XL: Host selection process

 The Detroit host committee made their initial presentation on March 29, 2000, at the NFL owners meeting in Palm Beach.
 No other cities submitted bids for XL.
 The presentation was met with positive reviews.
 However, they had yet to secure the required number of hotel rooms, had not yet booked the venues needed for various ancillary events, and would need to install temporary seating at still-under construction Ford Field in order to meet minimum capacity.
 In addition, the Detroit area's previous Super Bowl (XVI), while praised for its hospitality, suffered from extreme frigid temperatures and traffic jams.
 Complicating the situation was the possibility of needing to utilize three casino hotels in order to achieve the required number of hotel rooms.
 At the time, the NFL strongly avoided any associations with gambling, however, Paul Tagliabue seemed willing to overlook that concern.
 The city was also saddled with a longstanding reputation of decline, urban decay, and crime – an image the city was eagerly trying to shed.

 Auto racing legend and business magnate Roger Penske was hired to serve as chairman of the host committee, and he made an aggressive push over the summer of 2000 to firm up Detroit's bid.
-With doubts still hovering over Detroit's chances, Penske, mayor Dennis Archer, and other key members of the committee held a private meeting with the NFL owners advisory committee on September 27 to make a follow-up pitch.
-The league set a deadline of October 11 for the final bid package submittal, or they were likely to re-open the bidding.
-A last-minute push resolved all of the remaining hurdles.
+With doubts still hovering over Detroit's chances, Penske, mayor Dennis Archer, and other key members of the committee held a private meeting with the NFL owners advisory committee on September 27 to make a follow up pitch.
+The league set a deadline of October 11 for the final bid package submittal, or they were likely to reopen the bidding.
+A last minute push resolved all of the remaining hurdles.
 On November 1, the host committee made their final presentation at the owners' meeting Atlanta, and Detroit was overwhelmingly approved as the host for Super Bowl XL.
 Jerry Jones called it "outstanding...one of the best presentations that I've ever seen."
-Wayne Huizenga characterized it as a "slam-dunk", and Bud Adams said Detroit "deserves a Super Bowl."
+Wayne Huizenga characterized it as a "slam dunk", and Bud Adams said Detroit "deserves a Super Bowl."
 Houston was awarded XXXVIII, and Jacksonville won the vote for XXXIX.